sarah11918/scc2021/_people/margot-rejskind.md

-Since moving to PEI in 2013, Dr. Rejskind has been teaching private voice, ear training, and conducting at her Brighton Singing Studio; she is also the artistic director for Luminos Ensemble, Forte Men’s Choir, and Tapestries Community Choir, and a sessional lecturer in the Music Department at UPEI.
+Since moving to PEI in 2013, Dr. Rejskind has been teaching private voice, ear training, and conducting at her Brighton Singing Studio; she is also the artistic director for Luminos Ensemble and Forte Men’s Choir, and a sessional lecturer in the Music Department at UPEI.